scala/community-build/README.md

 Scala Community Build
 =====================

-This is a repository with configuration files that let us build many Scala open source projects at once easily.
+This repository contains configuration files that enable us to build many Scala open source projects all at once.

 As of September 18th 2014, there are 77 Scala projects configured to be built together.
-We have an ability of building over 1.2 million lines of Scala code with a single command!
+With [dbuild](https://github.com/typesafehub/dbuild), we have the ability to build over 1.2 million lines of Scala code with a single command!

-Community build includes Scala itself.
-This enables Scala team to validate changes to Scala compiler, Scala standard library and Scala modules.
-The [2.11.x community build](https://jenkins-dbuild.typesafe.com:8499/job/Community-2.11.x) runs nightly and checks changes applied to 2.11.x development branch.
+The Scala community build includes Scala itself.
+This enables the Scala team to validate changes to the Scala compiler, the Scala standard library and Scala modules.
+The [2.11.x community build](https://jenkins-dbuild.typesafe.com:8499/job/Community-2.11.x) runs nightly and checks changes applied to the 2.11.x development branch.
 Builds covering
 [Scala 2.12.x](https://jenkins-dbuild.typesafe.com:8499/job/Community-2.12.x/) development branch are available too.

-Community build is powered by dbuild tool developed by Typesafe.
+The community build is powered by [dbuild](https://github.com/typesafehub/dbuild), a tool developed by Typesafe.
 More details about dbuild are coming soon.

 ## Adding a new project configuration